-We went to Hilton Head Island in June, and I saw a shirt in the resort lobby that I liked.
+We went to Hilton Head Island a few years ago, and I saw a shirt in the resort lobby that I liked.
 It was a white, long sleeved shirt that said “Hilton Head Island” on the back.
 You know those, right?
 They’re very touristy.
 And priced accordingly.
 This shirt was $65, and there was no way I was going to pay $65 for a shirt.

 Oh, I should have.

-Two months later and I’m still thinking about that shirt.
-I would have worn it a dozen times, I bet.
-But instead, I left it behind.
+It’s years later and I’m still thinking about that shirt.
+I would have worn it a million times, I bet.
+But instead, I didn’t buy it.

 I’m really frugal.
 I pinch pennies, squeeze nickels together until they bleed.
 I don’t shop without coupons, I combine rebates with deals, I save free money to buy stocking stuffers, and I would rather go thirsty than overpay for a bottle of water.
 So a $65 shirt?
 Nope.
 Not for me.

 But the truth is: You save on shampoo so you can spend on champagne.
 Basically, you clip coupons so you have money in case you want to indulge.
 And souvenirs, they’re an indulgence.
-But being frugal means you can treat yourself sometimes.
+But being frugal means you can treat yourself sometimes without feeling bad.